Research Institute for Advanced Studies (IAS)

 The aim of the planned workshop is to bring together scientists from the two research fields and initiate their world-wide collaborative work on the solution of the aforementioned problems by developing robust methods for description of large (bio)molecules consisting of millions of atoms.
 As a result, a new strong and large interdisciplinary scientific community should be eventually established, which will significantly facilitate the progress in several areas of industrial applications, including hot topics such as nanotechnologies, biotechnologies, and pharmaceuticals.

-• Prof. Dr. Alexandre TKATCHENKO
+• Prof Alexandre TKATCHENKO

-Prof. Dr. Alexandre TKATCHENKO
+Prof Alexandre TKATCHENKO

 FSTM